Person listening during a meeting

-Prior to an FDA, you and your solicitors will have considered what financial information is missing and required so they can best advise on possible settlement options.
-This is only possible by knowing what is in the “matrimonial pot” for sharing i.e. the accurate value of all capital and pensions, and your respective incomes.
+Prior to an FDA, you and your solicitors will have considered what financial information is missing and required so they can best advise you on possible settlement options.
+Settlement can only be considered once you know what is in the “matrimonial pot” for sharing i.e. the accurate value of all capital and pensions, and respective incomes.

 Is an FDA hearing always necessary?

-No!
-In some cases you may find that all the information you need has already been disclosed.
-Often, whilst there may be disagreements or missing evidence, you and your spouse could agree what action should be taken to get the outstanding information.
+No. In some cases it may be that all the information you need has already been disclosed and is to hand.
+Whilst there may be disagreements or missing evidence, you and your spouse could agree what action should be taken to obtain that outstanding information.
 For example, if there is a dispute about the value of the former family home, you could agree to the joint instruction of a RICS chartered surveyor to report on the value.

 If you cannot agree directions, then the FDA hearing will need to proceed.